TGro55/MultivariateCollapsAD/README.md

 ```

 ## Multijet
 This branch contains the multijet package.
-A program to understand multijet better can be found under multijet_about/tests in the file `developing_multijet.py`
+As demonstration to understand multijet better may serve `developing_multijet.py` found in `multijet_about/tests`.

 ## Experiments
 This branch contains experiments for multijet and are found under `jet/exp`.